tondacka1244-sys/dayz-linux-GUI-launcher/README.md

 It's made for me.
 You maybe you will find it useful.

 How to use:
-Download dayz-linux-cli-launcher from github and set it up in the same folder as this dayz-launcher-gui.
+Download dayz-linux-cli-launcher from github and set it up to work in the same folder as this dayz-launcher-gui.
 You will need to add API key from battlemetrics either to your start.sh or your system enviromental variable.

 After adding the API key use command: "./start.sh"